 The Cove was severely burned in the October 2017 fires; since then staff has been working on cleanup.
 Most of the trees in The Cove are dead or will be soon and will need to be removed before the camp can be reopened.
 Staff hiked most of the property in early January and confirmed that fire damage is severe and extensive.
 In early February the County Wildlife Commission toured the Cove to inspect fire impacts and discuss ways in which they might direct funding to fire recovery efforts County-wide.
 Staff is working with a forester to develop a plan for salvage logging after the rainy season is over to (a) remove hazardous dead trees in the campground area and (b) in the process also repair/improve the access road into the site.
 The Napa Girl Scout troops have already undertaken a number of projects to help restore the Cove, including new signage and rehabbing the campfire circle.
 Installation can, however, only happen once salvage logging is complete.
-Doug McConnell (NBC's Open Road) segment on The Cove (and Suscol Headwaters), comparing the effects of the fires in each location and lessons learned, was aired onSunday June 24, 2018.
+Doug McConnell (NBC's Open Road) segment on The Cove (and Suscol Headwaters), comparing the effects of the fires in each location and lessons learned, was aired on Sunday June 24, 2018.
 Salvage logging commenced in late May, 2018 and is proceeding well.
-Active logging wrapped up during the week of July 23rd and the logger has completed hiw cleanup and erosion control operations.
+Active logging wrapped up during the week of July 23rd and the logger has completed his clean-up and erosion control operations.
 Road rebuilding is complete.
-Heavy rains in early 2019 (more than 5 inches in one day) happily did not wreak too much havoc at the Camp or on the new driveway.
-The State Employment Development Department will be funding a crew of 4 (using fire emergency job training funds) starting in March for 6 months; we will use them to complete cleanup of leftover fire and logging debris, replanting, and hopefully trail repair.
+Heavy rains in early 2019 (more than 5 in ches in one day) happily did not wreak too much havoc at the Camp or on the new driveway.
+A State Employment Development Department funded crew of 4 (using fire emergency job training funds) started work on April 2, 2019; they will be available through the end of the calendar year; we will use them to complete cleanup of leftover fire and logging debris, replanting, and trail repair.
+The two month rental of a chipper paid for by EDD has run out; most but not all of the chipping of logging slash has been completed.
+We are continuing to work with our salvage logging contractor on improvements to the gravel driveway to mak